Magnetostriction-Driven Muon Localization in an Antiferromagnetic Oxide

 Having clarified the description of the ZF results in the magnetically ordered phase, we focus now on the temperature dependence of the ZF depolarization rate and on the Knight shift in the paramagnetic phase.
 As already mentioned, the peculiar time-dependent behavior of the Knight shift \cite{hayanoLongitudinalSpinRelaxation1978, Ishida1984} and the slow temperature variation of the ZF relaxation rates observed in the range $T_{N} < T < 300$~K can be interpreted using a diffusion model that assumes single hops to a second ``site'' with a different Knight shift \cite{uemuraSpinRelaxationPositive1979}.
 In addition, a second jump in the ZF depolarization rate at 540~K was reported \cite{lidstromParamagneticFluctuationsMnO2000a}.
 Both effects can be understood in the light of multiple interstitial sites present in the cubic phase around the oxygen atoms, all separated by small energy barriers (see SI \cite{Note1}).
-A thermally activated delocalization of the muon on the energy minima around the oxygen forms in the cubic phase: This new state is expected to show zero Knight shift.
-At even higher temperatures the muon will diffuse incoherently throughout the crystal and possibly reach Mn vacancies.
+A thermally activated delocalization of the muon on the energy minima around the oxygen forms in the cubic phase: This new state is expected to show zero dipolar contribution to the Knight shift for symmetry reasons.
+At even higher temperatures the muon will diffuse incoherently throughout the crystal and possibly reach Mn vacancies where a different Knight shift is probed.
 We therefore expect two distinct dynamic processes, a locally confined dynamics around a single O atom and a second regime of classical hopping among sites coordinated to different O atoms, thereby explaining both experimental observations.
+A quantitative estimation of the consequent time dependent Knight shift is hardly possible owing to the large uncertainty in the impurity concentration \cite{KOFSTAD1983879,10.1063/1.1712241} and the parameters of the diffusion process reported below.

 An accurate description of the muon states as a function of temperature, which involves also the analysis of the structural transition, is beyond the scope of the present work, since it requires detailed, computationally very intensive estimations of the vibrational contributions to the free energy (from both the lattice and the muon) as a function of temperature.
 However, qualitative support for the existence of two states may be obtained with molecular dynamics (MD) simulations, using machine learned force fields trained from \textit{ab initio} MD in the cubic symmetry.
 Classical MD is inappropriate at low temperatures owing to the small mass of the muon (about 1/9 of the proton), but the quantum contribution to the dynamics becomes progressively less relevant at higher temperature.